 8.1 The loss of this non-designated employment site located within a sustainable, residential location is considered acceptable in principle.
 The proposed provision of family housing would provide significant economic, social and environmental benefits to the locality and the borough as a whole.
 The proposal will provide a good quality of accommodation for future occupiers and will have no adverse impacts on the amenities of existing occupiers.
-Although the proposal will only provide 4 on-site parking spaces for the proposed 7 houses, and may give rise to additional demand for on-street parking, it is not considered that the harm this would cause outweighs the planning benefits of the proposal.
+The proposal now incorporates 8 parking spaces for the proposed 7 houses which is considered to be an acceptable level of provision having regard to the location and current car ownership levels.
+As such, it is considered the proposal will be unlikely to give rise to additional demand for on-street parking and that the reason for refusal of the previous application has been overcome.